Making HCi cover claims

 25 Cattley Street, Burnie

-Extras claims are usually processed the day they are received, assuming they include all the necessary information.
+Extras claims are often processed the day they are received, assuming they include all the necessary information.

 If you have paid the account, your benefit can be paid electronically into your nominated bank account.
 You will receive separate notification as to the payment details.

-If you have paid the account, a cheque will be made payable to you, or if you have not paid the account, a cheque will be made payable to the practitioner who provided the treatment.
+If you have not paid the account, a direct credit will be made to the practitioner who provided the treatment.

 // WHEN CLAIMING FROM HCi